Utkal97/geometric-processing/README.md

 ### Laplacian Smooth/Sharpen -
 Apply laplacion operator on the mesh.
 The approach followed was Curvature-flow Laplacian Smoothing (using Cotangent weights).

+## Instructions to use -

+Requirements : Python, Browser

+1) Open powershell / Command prompt.
+2) Direct to the main directory in the shell.
+3) Type command : "python -m http.server" to start web server.
+4) In browser, open localhost:8000/MeshProcessing.html.